Timothy-Mc/Biometric-Authentication-System-Using-Face-Recognition/README.md

 pip install customtkinter opencv-python Pillow numpy tensorflow
 ```

-If you prefer, create a `requirements.txt` and run `pip install -r requirements.txt`.

-**Run the app**
+*Optional:* include all packages in requirements.txt for easy installation.

+## Running the App

 ```bash
 python app.py
 ```

-The GUI will open and start the webcam feed.
+- The GUI opens and initializes the webcam feed.

-**Usage**
+- On first run, you will be prompted to set an admin password.

+## Usage

+### Modes & Status
-- Mode: The status bar shows current mode and messages.
+- The status bar displays the current mode and messages (authentication, enrollment progress, errors).

-- Admin Login: Click "Admin Login" and enter the admin password configured in `storage.py`.
-- Enroll User: After admin login, click "Enroll User".
+### Admin Login
+1. Click **Admin Login**.
+2. Enter the admin password (hashed and stored securely).

+### Enroll User
+After logging in as admin:
+1. Click **Enroll User**.
+2. Choose enrollment method:
-  - "Capture from Camera": prompts for the number of samples, then captures that many valid face embeddings (non-blocking).
+   - **Capture from Camera** — specify number of samples, then capture valid face embeddings asynchronously.
-  - "Upload Images": pick a folder containing face images; files are processed one-by-one with a progress dialog.
+   - **Upload Images** — select a folder; images are processed asynchronously, showing progress and results.
-- Open Log: Opens the authentication/enrollment log file (Windows only uses `os.startfile`).

-**Data and Storage**
-- `storage.py` manages loading/saving encodings and logs.
-Inspect it to see where files are written (e.g., `data/`, `logs/`, or configured paths).
+### Open Logs
+- Click **Open Log** to view authentication and enrollment logs.
+On Windows, this uses `os.startfile`.

+## Data & Storage
+- `storage.py` handles saving/loading embeddings and logs.
+- Default storage paths: `data/` for embeddings and `logs/` for activity logs.
-- Large datasets and generated encodings are ignored by the included `.gitignore` by default.
-If you want to track `data/`, remove it from `.gitignore`.
+- Large datasets and generated embeddings are ignored by `.gitignore` by default.

-**Tips & Troubleshooting**
+## Tips & Troubleshooting
-- If the camera doesn't open: check other apps using the webcam, or change `cv2.VideoCapture(0)` index.
+- Camera issues: ensure no other apps are using the webcam; try changing `cv2.VideoCapture(0)` index.
-- If face embeddings fail or TensorFlow errors appear: ensure `tensorflow` is installed and that your GPU drivers match the installed TF version.
-For CPU-only systems, `tensorflow-cpu` is safer.
+- TensorFlow errors: ensure correct installation and GPU drivers.
+Use `tensorflow-cpu` for CPU-only systems.
-- Slow UI during model load: start the app, wait a few seconds for models to initialize before attempting capture.
+- Slow UI on startup: wait a few seconds for model initialization.
-- If images aren't detected during upload, verify image formats (`.jpg`, `.jpeg`, `.png`) and that faces are clearly visible.

-**Contributing**
-- Suggestions, bug reports, and PRs are welcome.
-Please open issues describing your environment and steps to reproduce.

-**Security & Privacy**
+- Image uploads not detected: use `.jpg`, `.jpeg`, or `.png` images with clear frontal faces.

+## Security & Privacy
+- Admin passwords are **hashed** (bcrypt).
-- This project stores face embeddings and logs locally.
-Treat these artifacts as sensitive personal data.
+- Face embeddings and logs are stored locally; treat as sensitive personal data.
-- Do not deploy this prototype in production without reviewing security, privacy, and legal implications.

-**License**
+- This prototype is **not production-ready**; review legal and privacy implications before deploying.

+## Contributing
+- Bug reports, suggestions, and pull requests are welcome.
+- Please provide details on environment, steps to reproduce, and any errors encountered.

+## License
 - No license is included by default.
-Add a `LICENSE` file (e.g., MIT) if you want to make this project open-source.
+Add a `LICENSE` file (e.g., MIT) if open-sourcing

-**Acknowledgements**
-- Built with `OpenCV`, `TensorFlow`, and `CustomTkinter`.